 - introduce the short sound of the vowel a;

 - introduce the sight word “The” (more on this in a minute).

-Can you see right away a child can read the word “at” from blending the sounds?
+Can you see right away that a child can read the word “at” from blending the sounds?

 Next, take each of the consonant letter tiles c, b, m, t, r, h, p and s.

 Place each letter tile at the beginning of “at” and say each word.
 Finally, tell your new reader that when he knows one word he knows many.
 Rhyme the words for him.